Moore Street: Planning controversy

 In January 2016 the Save Moore Street Committee was monitoring the buildings on a daily basis and saw that demolition work was about to begin.
 Despite a continued campaign of trying to engage with the minister, legal action was triggered by campaigners.
 In tandem with the action the houses were occupied by protesters from a variety of political backgrounds and held for five days.

 A long-time Save Moore Street campaigner, Colm Moore, supported by the committee and 1916 relatives took a number of legal challenges on State decisions regarding the street to the High Court.
 Justice Max Barrett gave an interim order that no demolition take place until the case had been heard and the occupiers left the building.
 Subsequently, after hearing heavy machinery at work within the buildings and the refusal of the Minister of Heritage to permit independent inspection of the work, refusing access to a delegation of members of the Irish parliament and the Lord Mayor of Dublin, activists of the Save Moore Street 2016 campaign group, which had arisen out of the occupation, blockaded the site and prevented building workers gaining access.
 The blockade was maintained for almost six weeks and was lifted only with the delivery of the Barrett judgement.
 On 18 March, having heard the case of Mr. Moore and the State's defence, Justice Barrett declared that not only the whole terrace but the surrounding street and lanes constituted a national historic 1916 Battleground.

 The Minister of Heritage, Heather Humphreys, with the support of the Government cabinet, lodged an appeal against this decision, the hearing of which was scheduled for late December 2017.

 The Save Moore Street 2016 campaign group has also organised a number of public events.
 Campaigners and traders have claimed that the street market is being run down deliberately.

+The city was set to provide hot and cold running water but then started revoking stall permits due to lack of hot and cold running water.

+Moore Street trader Siobhan Hegarty's funeral procession down Moore Street received shutters pulled down and stalls paused business as a mark of respect, after her body was found on a beach in north county Dublin.

 In popular culture

 Moore Street market is shown in the 2014 film Mrs. Brown's Boys D'Movie.
 The title character of Mrs. Brown is shown to run a family-owned market, passed down from the eldest daughter since 1802.
 The market comes under threat from developers who wish to turn the street into a giant shopping centre.

 Moore Street was the subject of the second CIVIC LIFE film by filmmakers Joe Lawlor and Christine Molloy, starring members of the Dublin-based African production company, Arambe.

+In 2026, Moore Street was the subject of the RTÉ One documentary series Welcome to Moore Street.